mrjeevs/Shortcuts-Old/DiscordMyself/README.md

 	- This is the URL you created for your specific channel on your server's webhook settings page (*Server Settings > Integrations > Webhooks*).
 The Webhook URL is a direct link to post messages on a specific server channel.
 	- For this shortcut, a Webhook URL is needed to know where to send the content you choose to upload.
 2. **Character Limit**
 	- This is the maximum number of characters Discord allows in a single message.
-By default, it’s **2000** characters per message for any Discord account.
+By default, it's **2000** characters per message for any Discord account.
 	- If a given text message exceeds the character limit, it will be uploaded as a **TXT** file instead.
 	- Unless you are subscribed to Discord Nitro (*which elevates the limit to **4000** characters per message*), you can leave this setting on its default.
 3. **Max File Size**
 	- This is the maximum file size Discord allows to be uploaded in a single message.
-	- By default, it’s **25** MB per message for any Discord account.
+	- By default, it's **25** MB per message for any Discord account.
 	- Unless you are subscribed to Discord Nitro (*which elevates the limit to **50** MB or **500** MB per message*), you can leave this setting on its default.
 4. **Preserve Images**
 	- This setting allows you to choose whether to preserve an image.
 Here, preserving an image means your image ***will neither be converted nor compressed*** to image formats that Discord supports (*i.e., JPG, PNG, GIF*), and *metadata* is also unchanged.